Grant Application

 - Identify what type of grant your project might qualify for, infrastructure or non-infrastructure: On our website, you can find the Fiscal Year 2021 top-scoring infrastructure application and the Fiscal Year 2021 top-scoring non-infrastructure application for your reference.
 Please note, in order to offer these applications in the most useful and readable format, we have transferred information from Salesforce into new, modified documents.
 These documents do not represent the exact format of the application.

-- Read through our Fiscal Year 2023 Grant Application Guide.
-This updated guide provides a thorough run-down of both infrastructure and non-infrastructure applications so can anticipate what to expect and ready the tools to be successful.
+- Read through our Fiscal Year 2025 Grant Application Guidelines and Instructions.
+This provides a thorough run-down of both infrastructure and non-infrastructure applications so can anticipate what to expect and ready the tools to be successful.
+Note, the Match Exemption list was updated in this manual on August 26, 2024.

 Looking for a form?